 Top 10 Rolling Stones Bill Wyman Songs

 Born William George Perks on Oct.
 24, 1936, Rolling Stones bassist Bill Wyman has been called laid back, stoic and reserved.
 He has also been called one of the greatest bass players rock 'n' roll has ever known.
 His subtle yet highly effective playing was the pulse of the band through their finest hours.
-He, along with drummer Charlie Watts, provided the perfect rhythm section for the raunchy rock 'n' roll the band is best known for.
+He, along with the late drummer Charlie Watts, provided the perfect rhythm section for the raunchy rock 'n' roll the band is best known for.
 These are the Top 10 Rolling Stones Bill Wyman Songs.

 This slow groover from the band's 1971 masterpiece Sticky Fingers is a thing of beauty.
 Mick Jagger and Keith Richards' harmonies blend perfectly as the band provides a grinding groove.
 Wyman delivers the melodic anchor that holds it all together.
 Those subtle yet brilliant bass runs throughout are a Wyman trademark.

 The Stones go disco!
 That was the cry from die-hard rockers at the time, but that didn't last long as the song became an instant hit and remains one of the band's most beloved tracks.
 "I suppose you could say I created what was happening on 'Miss You,'" Wyman boasted to Bass Player magazine.
 "The walking bass, that octave bass thing.
 After that, just about every band in the world took that idea at the time and used it in a song."